 1. Polly – Get live feedback from your team

 It also allows advanced options for extra customization like anonymity, scheduling, displaying or hiding results, and multiple votes.
 If you want to hear what your colleagues have to say, turn on comments, and an easy-to-use discussion board will appear.
-It can be used by any department to keep employees engaged with the company’s everyday activities such as – when to have a meeting or where to go for lunch?
+Any department can use it to keep employees engaged with the company’s everyday activities, such as – when to have a meeting or where to go for lunch?
 By adding the Polly tab, you can reach colleagues in context without distracting them from their tasks.

 2. Trello – Organize & prioritize your projects

-Trello is a project management tool whose boards, cards, and lists can help you to organize your projects in a flexible way.
-When added to Teams, you’ll be able to see all your boards directly from the app without having to go to a web browser.
+Trello is a project management tool whose boards, cards, and lists can help you organize your projects flexibly.
+When added to Teams, you’ll be able to see all your boards directly from the app without going to a web browser.
 By integrating into Teams, you can see your Trello assignments, tasks, and notifications and have conversations about them.
 The process of adding a Trello app to your Teams is quick and easy as Trello comes as a default app for Microsoft Teams.

 3. Karma – Promote good behavior & habits

 Some of the use cases are teammates appreciation, micro-feedback, instant and long-term rewards, and performance tracking.
-Karma bot builds user-profiles and provides the team leaders with detailed insights, introducing a healthy competition that boosts efficiency.
+Karma bot builds user profiles and provides the team leaders with detailed insights, introducing a healthy competition that boosts efficiency.
 Using Karma, you can view a dashboard that can help you visualize the conducted statistics.
-That way, managers can review performance reports and create a more appreciative culture within the workplace.
+It allows managers to review performance reports and create a more appreciative culture within the workplace.

 4. Wiki – Create a central knowledge repository